<ISS Special Section>

 Tracking Tropical Cyclones from SpaceTropical cyclones occur year-round, with regional hurricane and typhoon seasons peaking in certain months of the year.
 However, the damage done when these storms make landfall lasts far longer and lingers in our minds.
 Encouragingly, advancements in space-based imaging are improving our ability to predict the path and strength of hurricanes and therefore our ability to save lives.

 For example, a multi-year project onboard the ISS U.S. National Laboratory is studying the eyewall-cloud altitude of tropical cyclones using 3D images constructed from astronaut photography.
 It may seem elementary that photography alone could help combat one of nature’s most destructive forces, but images from slightly different angles can be pieced together to estimate distance—and rapid image acquisition from space as the ISS passes over a storm can provide a large enough dataset to create 3D images of cyclones that allow accurate cloud altitude determination above sea level.

 Using these data, scientists from Visidyne, Inc., study how eyewall construction relates to storm trajectory and wind speed as part of the Cyclone Intensity Measurements from the ISS (CyMISS) project.
-The higher-accuracy measurements resulting from the CyMISS project could help lead to improved global forecasting of tropical cyclones, which is vital to helping communities better prepare for these storms, minimizing both fatalities and destruction. order now See Figures 1-3.
+The higher-accuracy measurements resulting from the CyMISS project could help lead to improved global forecasting of tropical cyclones, which is vital to helping communities better prepare for these storms, minimizing both fatalities and destruction.
+See Figures 1-3.

 Democratizing Powerful Earth